fountainstudios/AIMakecodeMarkdown/SustainableFarming_ACT4.md

 ## Step 1
-Now that the AI has predicted the best locations to farm in, navigate over to the plots and tell the farmer to plant there by pressing the button on the gold blocks.
+Now that the AI has predicted the best locations to farm in, navigate over to the plots and tell the farmers to plant there by pressing the button on the gold blocks.
 **No coding is required for this Activity.**